Acute respiratory distress syndrome (ARDS) is a severe lung condition. It occurs when fluid fills up the air sacs in your lungs.

-- Stop smoking cigarettes, and stay away from secondhand smoke.
+- Try to stay away from secondhand smoke.

-- Give up alcohol.
+- Avoid alcohol.
 Chronic alcohol use may increase your mortality risk and prevent proper lung function.

-- Get your flu vaccine annually and pneumonia vaccine every five years.
+- Get your flu vaccine annually and pneumonia vaccine every 5 years.
 This decreases your risk of lung infections.